 Sheridan's culinary scene is having a moment.
 Out here in northern Wyoming, in the heart of the great state's cattle country, you will find restaurants serving up some of the finest cuts of steak you have had in your life.
-Staple establishments like the Rib & Chop House carve up cowboy-quality tenderloin filets, while Wyoming Cattle & Creek dishes a hickory smoked prime rib melt so savory that it should be outlawed.
-These, and other kitchens, have begun working with a local startup called Truly Beef, owned and operated by Cathryn and Taylor Kerns, whose rangeland heritage is tethered to the Double Rafter Ranch, homesteaded in the 188os.
+Staple establishments like the Rib & Chop House carve up cowboy-quality tenderloin filets, while Frackelton's dishes a 14 oz. grilled ribeye (with creamed corn and garlic mashed potatoes) so savory that it should be outlawed.
+These, and other kitchens, have begun working with a local startup called Truly Beef, owned and operated by Cathryn and Taylor Kerns, whose rangeland heritage is tethered to the Double Rafter Ranch. homesteaded in the 1880s.